 Even during his term as Prime Minister, The Rt.
 Honourable Sir Edward Heath KG, MBE, MP was a keen supporter of sailing.
 He won the Round the Island Race four times; three of them in consecutive years in the early 1970s on "Morning Cloud II" and "Morning Cloud III".
 In 1980 he took the top trophy once more in "Morning Cloud IV".
 The Gold Roman Bowl has only been won twice by women - Mrs Tobin on "Barbar" in 1954 and Julia Dane on "Glass Onion" in 1982.

 Record breaking has become an important feature of the race, especially since a multihull class was introduced in 1961.
 The course record in 1962 was set by Don Robertson at 5 hours 50 minutes.
 On the 50th anniversary of the race in 1986, things had speeded up and "Paragon", sailed by Mike Whipp and Olympic medallist Rodney Pattison, flew round in 3 hours 55 minutes and 28 seconds, creating a new record.
 This stood until 2001 when Francis Joyon and 'Idec' recorded a time of of 3 hours 8 minutes and 29 seconds - a record that was not beaten until 2013, when Sir Ben Ainslie helmed his AC45 catamaran to post the first sub-three-hour race with a time of 2 hours 52 minutes and 15 seconds.
-Five years later, Lloyd Thornburg's Phaedo^3 took an astonishing 30 minutes off this record, finishing the 2016 race in 2 hours 23 minutes and 23 seconds.
+Three years later, Lloyd Thornburg's Phaedo^3 took an astonishing 30 minutes off this record, finishing the 2016 race in 2 hours 23 minutes and 23 seconds.

 Property developer and current record holder, Mike Slade has broken the monohull record on five occasions, firstly in 1991 sailing "Ocean Leopard".
 He then did 23 minutes better in 1996 sailing "Hoya Longabarda" and further improved in 2001 with "Skandia Life Leopard" at 4 hours 5 minutes and 40 seconds.
 The lively conditions in 2008 enabled him to break his own record once more in "ICAP Leopard", and the near-perfect conditions of 2013 allowed ICAP Leopard to shave a further 10 minutes off her own record, posting an elapsed time of 3 hours 43 minutes and 50 seconds.